The role of the local governing body

 Ann

-Ann Webb, Chair, Local Community Governor
+Ann Webb, Chair, Local Governor

 I have been a Governor at TQEA since 1996, initially as a Parent Governor and currently as a Community Governor, my relationship with the school began when as a parent both my children were students here.
 I enjoyed the role and felt I wanted to continue to make a positive contribution to the school so I am still involved.
 I have lived in the local area since 1985 and feel as a Governor I can contribute to the local community.
 I want to support the Academy to ensure the young people of our area have an Academy they rightly deserve, and our community can be proud of.